dotnet/runtime/docs/workflow/testing/libraries/testing-android.md

 ```
 ./build.sh mono+libs -os Android -arch x64
 ```
-and even run tests one by one for each test suite:
+and even run tests one by one for each library:
 ```
 ./build.sh libs.tests -os Android -arch x64 -test
 ```
 Make sure an emulator is booted (see `AVD Manager`) or a device is plugged in and unlocked.
-`AVD Manager` recommends to install `x86` images by default so if you follow this recommendation make sure `-arch x86` was used for the build script.
+`AVD Manager` tool recommends to install `x86` images by default so if you follow that recommendation make sure `-arch x86` was used for the build script.

 ### Running individual test suites
-- The following shows how to run tests for a specific library
+The following shows how to run tests for a specific library
 ```
 ./dotnet.sh build /t:Test src/libraries/System.Numerics.Vectors/tests /p:TargetOS=Android /p:TargetArchitecture=x64
 ```